 For a longer and wonderful overview of the DIR/Floortime methodology not only in the early years, addressing the basic six functional-emotional developmental milestones, but as the child progresses as we target greater or higher developmental levels (e.g., comparative thinking, grey area thinking, reflective thinking) see, Floortime Strategies: Using the DIR Model with older children and teens: https://www.youtube.com/watch?v=LcjhFST4GTw

-(2) From a comprehensive biological-psychological-social and developmental perspective we do not target and analyze "behaviors” but rather we address the whole child (e.g., what is behind the behavior or what the behavior symbolically represents and is communicating with respect to the child's underlying emotional-sensory modulation, processing and motor planning differences).
-Therefore, with respect to what constitutes healthy developing minds-and-bodies we do not as is commonly the case in ABA simplistically label either a child's underlying sensory-affect-motor processing differences or developmental challenges as "inappropriately learned" or "non-compliant behaviors" (e.g., the latter is communicated to a child of 10 months or 10+ yrs., What you are doing is is wrong" as attempts are made to "re-direct") but rather address the whole child in a fully integrated manner and always in the context of emerging relationship patterns of healthy child/primary caregiver attachment, attunement and increasingly complex reciprocal social-emotional engagement.
+(2) From a comprehensive biological-psychological-social and developmental perspective we do not target or analyze "behaviors” but rather we address the whole child.
+We address the child's typical core functional emotional developmental capacities (e.g., what is behind the behavior or what the behavior symbolically represents and is communicating with respect to the child's underlying emotional-sensory modulation, processing and motor planning differences).
+Therefore, with respect to what constitutes healthy developing minds-and-bodies, we do not, as is commonly the case in ABA, naively and simplistically proceed to label either a child's enormously complex underlying sensory-affect-motor processing differences or functional emotional-developmental challenges as "off-task," "inappropriately learned" or "non-compliant behaviors."
+Rather we proceed to address the whole child in a fully integrated manner and always in the context of emerging family relationship patterns of healthy child/primary caregiver attachment, attunement and increasingly complex reciprocal social-emotional engagement.